And we don't like it. Not one bit.

 He's watching because President Bush told him to.
 Shortly after 9/11, Bush secretly authorized warrantless wiretaps on U.S. citizens making or receiving international calls and e-mails.

 When it comes to fighting terror, Bush is totalitarian remember, you're either with us or against us.
-Trust me to get it right, he says.
-Debate on the law is not only not needed, it's evil.

 "An open debate about the law would say to the enemy, 'Here's what we're going to do.'"
 Bush said recently.
 "The fact that we're discussing this program is helping the enemy."